Oysterville Sea Farms

 Oysterville Sea Farms was founded to generate revenue for the restoration and preservation of the last oyster cannery left in Oysterville.
-Oysterville Sea Farms follows sustainable aqua-culture practices that my family has been following since 1935.
-Oysterville Sea Farms provides ongoing employment and keeps the oyster in Oysterville.
+Oysterville Sea Farms continues to use and develop sustainable aqua-culture practices.
+We provide ongoing employment in an effort to keep the "Oyster" in Oysterville.

 Washington State is the only state on the west coast that allows the purchase and sale of tideland.
 Private ownership of tidelands motivates farmers to sustainably harvest their tidelands in an ecologically beneficial way.
 Oysterville Sea Farms is the steward of over 200 acres of privately owned tideland.

 In recognition of Oysterville's influence on west coast aqua-culture, the Oysterville Sea Farms cannery was placed on the National Register of Historic Places on April 21, 1976.
 This was key to Oysterville being designated a National Historic District.

 WILLABAY: MORE THAN JUST OYSTERS

 We offer fresh clams and oysters daily at Oysterville Sea Farms.
 You can snack on oyster shooters, crannie salsa, shrimp cocktails, or crannie pecan cookies on our deck overlooking Willapa Bay.
 Our seafood market offers oysters, clams, crab, smoked oysters, and razor clams, all either grown on our farms or purchased from the freshest local source.